Holding Court with Patrick McEnroe

 Patrick McEnroe is a former professional tennis player, broadcaster, and former captain of the United States Davis Cup team.
+Patrick is also the president of the International Tennis Hall of Fame.
 Born in Manhasset, New York, he won one singles title and 16 doubles titles, including the 1989 French Open.

 In 1989, he won the French Open men's doubles title and the Masters doubles title, partnering with Jim Grabb.
 In the Davis Cup, McEnroe represented his country as a doubles player in 1993, 1994 and 1996, compiling a 3-1 record.
 He was named the 38th Captain of the United States Davis Cup team in 2000 and won the Cup for the U.S. in December 2007.
 He is the longest serving U.S. Davis Cup captain and resigned in 2010.